-While no longer the height of arcade mania, the 1990s still proved to be an exciting decade for arcade games.
+While no longer the height of the early arcade mania, the 1990s was still an exciting decade for arcade games.

 Throughout the '90s, arcade machines continued to hold popular sway with gamers.
 Arcade machines offered large displays, high-resolutions, and lightning fast gameplay - something that home consoles still hadn’t been able to offer.

-The decade also saw some tremendous arcade hits.
-For this reason, many gamers look back fondly at the arcades of that era.
-So let’s take a quick look back and revisit the top ten best arcade games of the 90s.
+The '90s also saw the release of some the most important arcade hits.
+For this reason, many gamers look back fondly at the arcades of that decade.
+So let’s take a quick look back and revisit the top ten best arcade games of the '90s.